dgis/xsddiagram/ReadMe.txt

 	'TotoRoot' and expanding the tree from the root until the 3rd level.

 Example 5:
-> XSDDiagramConsole.exe -os txt -r TotoRoot -e 3 -f NAME,TYPE,COMMENT ./folder1/toto.xsd
+> XSDDiagramConsole.exe -os txt -r TotoRoot -e 3 -f PATH,TYPE,COMMENT -a ./folder1/toto.xsd
 	will write a textual representation in the standard output from a diagram with a root element 'TotoRoot' and expanding the tree from the root until the 3rd level.